LiheYoung/ST-PlusPlus/README.md

 ├── [Your Pascal Path]
     ├── JPEGImages
-    └── SegmentationClass    # replace the official folder with the augmented one
+    └── SegmentationClass    # replace the official folder with above augmented masks

 ├── [Your Cityscapes Path]
-    ├── gtFine               # replace the official folder with the class mapped one └── leftImg8bit
+    ├── gtFine               # replace the official folder with above class mapped masks └── leftImg8bit
 ```